-Authority to decide on policy regarding the amounts and calculation methods of remuneration, etc. paid to the Company's Directors is held by the Board of Directors, but the Board delegates that authority to President & Representative Director Kazunori Matsuura to decide on the specific contents.
-The content of that authority and the extent of the President & Representative Director's discretion shall be limited to deciding on individual remuneration amounts (or, in the case of stock-based remuneration, each individual's monetary remuneration claim and number of shares allocated) not exceeding the total amount determined at a meeting of shareholders and with broad consideration of each Director's duties, execution of duties, and self-assessments.
+Authority to decide on policy regarding the amounts and calculation methods of remuneration, etc. paid to the Company's Directors is held by the Board of Directors, but the Board delegates that authority to President & Representative Director to decide on the specific contents.
+The content of that authority and the extent of the President & Representative Director's discretion shall be limited to deciding on individual remuneration amounts (or, in the case of stock-based remuneration, each individual's monetary remuneration claim and number of shares allocated) based on the rank decided by the President & Representative Director and pursuant to the Standards on Payment of Directors' Remuneration not exceeding the total amount determined at a meeting of shareholders and with broad consideration of each Director's duties, execution of duties, and self-assessments.
 To ensure appropriate exercising of that authority, individual remuneration amounts, etc. are subject to a final decision by the Board of Directors with reference to the opinions issued by the Audit and Supervisory Committee, which is made up of Independent Outside Directors.